 Based on signaling theory, the size of the company is interpreted as a positive signal received by investors that the company has good prospects.
 Khumairoh et al., (2016) explained that if the size of the company is getting bigger, the company will find it easier to obtain internal and external funding sources.
 According to agent theory, agency conflict arises because of the separation between ownership and management of the company.
 This is because principals and agents have conflicting interests with each other, where principals and agents try to maximize their utility.
-Corporate Social Responsibility is one way to bolster the relationship between the company and stakeholders because it is a form of balance between economic, environmental and community interests.
+Corporate Social Responsibility is one way to bolster the relationship between the company and stakeholders because it is a form of balance between economic, environmental 2011 community interests.
 In agency theory, managers as agents have a responsibility to principals to disclose CSR as a form of corporate social responsibility.

 Institutional ownership is a company proprietorship that shares by institutions or organization outside the company.
 This such organizational proprietorship is presumed to be a successful observing system in every resolution done by the manager.
 An elevated degree of organizational proprietorship will lead to bigger monitoring measures done by organizational investors so that it creates hinder on manager's practical behavior.
 Institutional ownership has a strong motivation to carry out tighter supervision of activities that occur within the company.
-Because the main task of management is to prosper the owners of capital, with the existence of institutional ownership that strictly controls the activities of the company will help management efforts to maximize the value of the company.
-Therefore, high institutional ownership will strengthen the effect of CSR on Firm value.
+Because the main task of management is to prosper the owners of capital, with the enterior of institutional ownership that strictly controls the activities of the company will help in the effect of CSR on Firm value.
 The company executes many CSR activities based on the profits obtained by the company.
 The more profit the company gets, the more CSR activities the company does, and vice versa.
 So, when a company tries to boost CSR activities, the company is more likely to get a CSR Award.
 If the company wins the CSR Award, the information should be well responded to investors.
 Where the response is in the form of increased stock prices and increased stock trading volume as well.
 In this regard, investors will think that the company that won the award has carried out CSR activities to the maximum extent possible.
-That is what will affect the stock price, where the stock price is a reflection of the value of the company.
+That is what will affect the stock price, where the stock price is preflection of the value of the company.